 Well presented, freshly made food with quality ingredients.
 Food so good you’ll gain Instagram followers when you post the pics.
 Likewise the drinks, fresh pressed juices and smoothies are as good as you’ll find anywhere.
 And the straws are biodegradable – so you don’t have to feel guilty about using one.

-Great service and ambience.
+Great service and ambiance.
 The owner ‘Mo’ and his staff go out of their way to ensure guests enjoy their meals.
 You won’t find sulky staff hiding behind the counter playing on their phones.
 It’s also a little haven of tranquility.
 Ideal if you need a quiet spot to work or chill out for a while.

 Vegan cheese – it’s a thing ( If you’re not a vegan, don’t let that deter you. )